Anonymous0102111111/Seismic-waveforms/README.md

 # Additional Appendix

-This repository contains additional appendix algorithm requested by the reviewers.
-The algorithm contains our motivation and clarification of diffusion process in HEGGS.
+This repository contains additional appendix (additional_Appendix.pdf) requested by the reviewers.

-## Algorithm File Directory
-- additional_Algorithm.pdf